JimLynx/fundpin/docs/TESTING.md

 #### filter my search results

-- Naviation dropdown sections for Project and Country allows easy navigation for firstlevel search.
+- Navigation dropdown sections for Project and Country allows easy navigation for first-level search.
 - A second-level search filter appears on both Project and Country pages with a familiar drop-down filter for Alphabetical filtering of Name, Type and Country.
-- User is continually informed on how mnay results each level of search displays.
+- User is continually informed on how many results each level of search displays.

 #### read details about projects